timbulwidodostp/metaprop_one/README.md

 # metaprop_one
 Perform fixed and random effects meta-analysis of proportions Use metaprop_one With STATA 19

+Fixed- and random-effects meta-analysis of proportions Use metaprop_one With STATA 19

 Olah Data Semarang

 WA : +6285227746673 (085227746673)